jwaciewski/csscoin/README.md

 # Introduction

-A fork of Csscoin for personal research.
+A fork of Litecoin for personal research.

 RPC port: 8420
 P2P port: 8421